In Thailand, hopes for a revival as tourists trickle back

-PHUKET, Thailand, July 1 (Reuters) - Restaurant owner and single mother Pimonta Suksaen is pinning her hopes on a revival for Thailand's most visited island, after a turbulent, year-long struggle to manage debts and keep her business afloat during the pandemic.
+PHUKET, Thailand (Reuters) - Restaurant owner and single mother Pimonta Suksaen is pinning her hopes on a revival for Thailand’s most visited island, after a turbulent, year-long struggle to manage debts and keep her business afloat during the pandemic.

 Pimonta has taken to selling food like pizza on the beach in Patong, a once thriving town in Phuket, and hopes a pilot scheme launched on Thursday to lure tourists back by waiving quarantine requirements can help rescue her restaurant.